Lootjs/articles/code-review-eng.md

 2. When it's possible, give a brief for PR: what has been changed, pay attention to what(?).
 This will provide a context for the reviewer, which the author possesses: the author investigated the problem, and knows the reasons for the changes.

 ### Improving a code review process:
-- Your PR delirying only one feature at a time.
+- Your PR delivers only one feature at a time.
 - Choise better time for a code review.
 On morning time a reviewers less overloaded and not in a hurry to go home as soon as possible.
 - Create basic checklist for checking a PR, e.g:
   - A tests was written logically, there may be tests that pass in 100% of cases.